gabrielmdrss/gabrielmdrss/README.md

   - ​​​​🖥️​ I am passionate about the area of ​​embedded systems and IoT.
 At the moment, I am participating in 2 innovation and development projects in this area.
 I deal with STM32 F4 family, ESP32 and raspberry PI.
 At the moment I am working with sensing and communication protocols.

-  - ​​​​​🎧​ In addition to my undergraduate course, I really enjoy playing sports,listen to music, watching series, reading books and studying subjects relevant to my area of ​​vocation.
+  - ​​​​​🎧​ In addition to my undergraduate course, I really enjoy playing sports, listen to music, watching series, reading books and studying subjects relevant to my area of ​​vocation.

   - ​​​✈️​ I am currently looking for my first opportunity as a software developer for embedded devices and my biggest dream is to do an internship abroad in this area.
 </p>